Michael-Brodsky/PG/src/components/readme.md

 # Pg Component Library
-A collection of generic, reusable objects that provide common services to programs.
+A collection of generic, reusable objects, built on the mediator/component design pattern, that provide common services to programs.

 ### AnalogInput.h
 Asynchronous GPIO analog input polling.

 ### AnalogKeypad.h
-Asynchronous keypad management and polling.
+Configuration and asynchronous polling of keypads connected to an analog input..

 ### DigitalInput.h
 Asynchronous GPIO digital input polling.

 ### EventSequencer.h
-Asynchronous event sequencer.
+Facilitates asynchronous execution of code as a timed sequence.

 ### Jack.h
 Facilitates remote reading/writing values to and getting/setting status of gpio pins over a serial port.

 ### LCDDisplay.h
-Asynchronous lcd display configuration and management.
+Configuration and asynchronous operation of an LCD display including formatted printing.

 ### RemoteControl.h
 Facilitates remote execution of client code over a serial port.